SavioNicodemos/laravel-auto-swagger/README.md

 Usage is pretty similar to the [mtrajano/laravel-swagger](https://github.com/mtrajano/laravel-swagger) with the difference being:

 1. OAS3 support
-2. Custom decorators
+1. Custom decorators
-3. Custom responses
+1. Custom responses
-4. Automatic generation (assuming relevant configuration option is turned on)
+1. Custom Schemas
+1. Custom Schema builders
+1. Automatic Parameters generation based on path and Form Request classes
-5. Inclusion of Swagger UI
+1. Inclusion of Swagger UI with option to select between different UI drivers
-6. Models generations
+1. Automatic Schema generations by Models or custom Schema classes.
-7. Generate operation tags based on route prefix or controller's name
+1. Generate operation tags based on route prefix or controller's name

 ## Installation